shtnsl/math-sdk/docs/general_overview.md

 ## Step 3: Install the Package in Editable Mode

-If the package contains a `setup.py` and you want to install it in editable mode (for development purposes), run:
+Using the `setup.py` file, the package should be installed it in editable mode (for development purposes) with the command:

 ```sh
 pip install -e .
 ```

-This allows modifications to the package source code to take effect without reinstalling it.
+This allows modifications to the package source code to take effect without reinstallation.

 ## Step 4: Verify Installation